-- Wi-Fi available in the main lodge building
+- Wi-Fi and charging stations available in the main lodge building.

 Activities at Mount Gahinga Lodge